San Marcos Growers LogoSan Marcos Growers

 This aloe came from the garden of Santa Barbara succulent collector, the late Gunther Schwarz and was given to us by his wife Jennifer.
 Likely this plant already has a valid cultivar name but until such time that we learn it we are honoring Jennifer and Gunther's memory by naming it after her.
 While we really liked the look of this plant and had fine specimens on our garden, in our nursery conditions and we discontinued growing it in 2015 after only selling it for a few years.

-This information about Aloe camperi 'Jennifer' displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Aloe camperi 'Jennifer' displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.

 [MORE INFO]